Our 2021 Dates:

 Photo credit: Portia (Pip) Jones

-After a breakfast full of typical products, take some time to visit the historic area of Praia, its local market or the famous Sucupira market, typically African, and where you can find a little bit of everything.
-On the island of São Nicolau, there will be a short historical walk followed by a welcoming home made dinner.
+After a breakfast full of local products, take some time to visit the historic area of Praia.
+Visit its local market or the famous Sucupira market, typically African, and where you can find a little bit of everything.
+On the island of São Nicolau, there will be a short historical walk followed by a welcoming homemade dinner.

 Starting at Ribeira Brava village the walk will initially be along lava flows to Porto de Lapa, where the first inhabitants of São Nicolau settled.
-A small rest will be taking here on its black sands with healing properties.
-It follows a long and peaceful ascent to the village of Morro Alto located on the banks of the largest volcanic caldera of São Nicolau and with a devastating view over the Bay of São Jorge.
-Until arriving at Juncalinho you will be surprised by steep cliffs and numerous volcanoes along the coast.
+A small rest will be taken here on its black sands with healing properties.
+It follows a long and peaceful ascent to the village of Morro Alto located on the banks of the largest volcanic caldera of São Nicolau and with a magnificent view over the Bay of São Jorge.
+Approaching Juncalinho you will be surprised by steep cliffs and numerous volcanoes along the coast.
 At the end, you will have a natural pool of warm and transparent waters waiting for you to recover.

 * Despite a length of 25 km this is a route that is done with some ease and the diversity of landscapes makes it look much lower in the end.

 Perhaps one of the most revealing routes in the history and culture of São Nicolau’s people.
-Between isolated villages and long climbs and descents, to the “S”, where we are obliged to contemplate the mysterious and bucolic landscape that erupts in each curve.
+Between isolated villages and long climbs and descents, to the “S”, where we get spectacular views over the mysterious and bucolic landscape that erupts in each curve.

-It will be our last day in São Nicolau!
-During the morning you will be free to visit the place and make the last purchases “di terra”.
 On the way to the airport, a small stop will be made in the fishing village of Preguiça to visit its historic fort, where in 1461 Pedro Alvares Cabral stopped during his trip to Brazil.
 A place full of history and fishing tradition.
-From there we return to the airport from where we will depart for the city of Praia, in Santiago.
+From there we return to the airport and depart for the city of Praia, in Santiago.